tesseract-ocr/tesseract/README.md

 You can either [Install Tesseract via pre-built binary package](https://tesseract-ocr.github.io/tessdoc/Home.html) or [build it from source](https://tesseract-ocr.github.io/tessdoc/Compiling.html).

-C++17 support is required for building.
+A C++ compiler with good C++17 support is required for building Tesseract from source.

 ## Running Tesseract